Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 While Tennessee boasts no state capital gains tax on your investments or primary home sale (for tax years 2021 and beyond!), federal obligations remain.

-Use this estimator to get an idea of your potential 2025 federal capital gains tax (for taxes filed in 2026)
+Use this estimator to get a ballpark of your current federal capital gains bill

 Federal Capital Gains Tax Estimator (Tennessee Residents)